prabhakarkumar17/Sorting_Algorithm/README.md

 # Sorting_Algorithm

-This algorithm will reach us to a conclusion that, which sorting algorithm is most efficient for sorting same set of data multiple times.
+This algorithm will reach us to the conclusion that which sorting algorithm is most efficient for sorting the same set of data multiple times.

-We will get our final result based upon time taken by each sorting algorithm in ascending order.
+We will get our final result based upon the time taken by each sorting algorithm in ascending order.

-Just you have to run "Sorting.java" file the eventually you will get the result
+Just you have to run the "Sorting.java" file then eventually you will get the result.